microsoft/vscode-docs/docs/getstarted/settings.md

   // When enabled, insert a final new line at the end of the file when saving it.
   "files.insertFinalNewline": false,

   // Controls the memory available to VS Code after restart when trying to open large files.
-Same affect as specifying --max-memory=NEWSIZE on the command line.
+Same effect as specifying --max-memory=NEWSIZE on the command line.
   "files.maxMemoryForLargeFilesMB": 4096,

   // When enabled, will trim all new lines after the final new line at the end of the file when saving it.